Process and Workflow Improvement Training Program Success Study

 Level 2 – Learning.
 At the end of a module, a reinforcing debrief identifies what the participants learned and how they applied it in their work environment.
 Participants took their newly acquired skill-set and immediately put it to use by assessing operations, generating initiatives and implementing innovations.
 Managers and teammates immediately witness participants’ revived abilities and skills.

 Level 3 – Transfer.
 During the application exercise, participants determined specific actions to apply the learning.
 Each individual determined the viability of their proposed initiative and refined the project prior to proceeding.
 Participants took responsibility for ensuring the project gets completed.
-The learning and knowledge retention was held in the individual’s ability to perform the assessments of their team’s workflow and implement their improvements.
+The learning and knowledge retention was held in the individual’s ability to perform the impact indentifier of their team’s workflow and implement their improvements.

 Level 4 – Impact.
 The lasting impact of the program goes beyond the participants.
 The organization clearly benefited as well.
 To measure the impact of their projects, the participants reported back their annual savings and qualitative improvements achieved during a 120-day follow-up coaching cycle.
-The application exercise required the submission of a grounded business case that measured savings for the purpose of impact assessment.
+The application exercise required the submission of a grounded business case that measured savings for the purpose of impact identifier.
 One participant of Learn2 Drive the Flow™ implemented an innovation which achieved an ROI of 900% when measured against the cost of attending the 2-day development program.
 At the end of the first project, an incredible 21000% ROI was achieved yet we report it as 2100% because no one wanted to believe that the employees could create that amount of value in such a short time.
 And many participants had already completed their 4th projects.
 Multiple participants got promoted for showing innovation and leadership toward results.

 The Participant Workbook and Facilitator Manual are communication platforms for the Learn2 Drive the Flow™ experience.